simbo1905/root-objects/README.md

 break a lock.
 If you do let people override pessimistic locks then you should also use optimistic locking to stop user overwriting each others changes.

-### Concluding remarks

-#####Where's The Application?

-If you look at the sourcecode there is no front-end, no web servlets, no screens, and no Java main class, and so no way to run it as an application.
-All that you can do is run the test class.
-So it is a library project.
-It is a rich "back-end" that can talk to a database.
-A good back-end library should be agnostic to the specific screens or workflow that it is supporting.

-It is a bad idea to directly share such a rich domain library between many front-ends or processes that collectively form a platform.
-If you needed to refactor the database schema for new business logic (or for performance) every process would need to upgrade.
-When a front-end maintained by another team tries to upgrade they may well break if they depend upon idiosyncrasies of a given version of the library.

-Can we fix this by running all the downstream projects on a nightly build to see when the maintainers of the rich library make a change that breaks them?
-Sure.
-But that doesn't solve the problem if we find that the many downstream projects break in strange ways when we make "basic" changes to the library.
-Too much coupling between teams is a killer.
-Even with one small team, sharing a rich domain model between processes with different upgrade cadences causes maintenance headaches.

-Rather than distributing a rich domain model as a library wrap it in a restful business API.
-The business API should model a stand-alone platform service.
-The business API can use one or a few root entities that are enough to "do something" sufficiently stand-alone.
-Such services should expose as little as they can get away with at each release.
-The outside of the public business APIs should be a narrow and long supported contract.

-Such an approach is often described as a "share nothing" architecture.
-You cannot actually share nothing and be part of the same platform.
-Better to described it as "share as little as possible" and try to only share stable identifiers such as "user name", "order number", "product sku".
-These are typically the visible identities of the root entities exposed by the services.

-Examples?
-In a simple e-commerce website can have one service that deals only with customers managing their addresses and payment details.
-Another manages products.
-Another that just searches products.
-Another doing order fulfilment.
-Another doing proudct recommendations to users.
-In theory each could be written in different programming languages, using different data stores, and be maintained by different teams.
-Then we can have both a pubic website, and a secure customer support application, that both make use of the business.
-These two front-ends can be deployed separately to each other and the business services that they use.
-Each business service can be deployed separately to add new capability to support one or the other of the front-ends.

-#####Information Hiding: Don't Abuse `public`

-The source code has very few public classes or methods.
-This is unusual for Java projects.
-Typically Java projects have package layouts that model the solution; "this package has all the entities, that package has all database related code, that package is all the services code".
-That approach forces you to make almost everything public.
-In the long term on a big project brittle connections are made across business responsibility boundaries.
-There is no way the compiler can enforce boundaries that align to the business domain.

-With DDD you model the problem space not the solution; "this package is everything to support contracts, that package holds everything for products, that package is all about customers".
-Then you can be very strict and only expose the service classes, root entities, and core business concepts, and force client code to go via a narrow public API.
-This helps keep bugs at bay and allows you to add or refactor logic with confidence.
-It also makes it easy to add sophisticated and professional features like locking patterns, audit trails, and "restore to date" just inside of the narrow public API.

-Java didn't make `public` the default it made "package private" the default.
-Tragically that excellent hint as to how to write good OO/DDD code is ignored by the vast majority of Java developers.
-This is an epic fail.
-Package private is awesome as you can put your test code into the same package to be able to setup and verify fine grained unit tests whilst only exposing a minimal public API to code outside of the package.
-The unit tests in this sample code demonstrate this approach.

-The optimal package layout for DDD is one where the compiler enforces boundaries that separate core concepts in the business domain.
-Making as much as possible package private and only exposing a minimal public API is a great tool to achieve this.

 ### See Also